sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-01-OO-Refresher.md

 Title: Object Orientation Refresher
 ---

+**_Note:_** This unit covers *pre-requisite material* for CS 3140, and should already be understood by students before taking CS 3140.
+However, because of the heavy emphasis on Object-Oriented Programming on CS 3140, this material is included in the online textbook.

 # Object-Oriented Programming

 Java is built around **object-oriented programming**.
 Object-oriented programming is built on the idea of representing collections of data as "objects" to be interacted with.
 Similar objects are described by a single class.